llcsrs/blackboxai-1745111994901/README.md

 - `typescript`: TypeScript compiler for the project.
 - `vscode-test`: Utilities for running integration tests on the extension.

+- You can now install dependencies with npm install and compile the extension with npm run compile.
+  Then you can run and test the extension in VSCode

 These dependencies ensure that the extension works correctly with TypeScript and the VSCode API.

 ## Project Structure